Mohan Raja: 2015–present: Thani Oruvan (2015) and recent work

-Style of work
+Craft, style, and technical collaborations

-Raja initially worked on official Tamil remakes of Telugu films, leading to the media nicknaming him "Remake Raja".
+Raja has mostly worked on Tamil remakes of Telugu films, leading to the media nicknaming him "Remake Raja" or "Xerox Raja".
 He has stated, "Remakes aren't easy.
 Taking up a proven hit and making it succeed again is a challenge."
-While other filmmakers in Tamil cinema have often taken to plagiarism without acknowledging the source material, Raja has only worked on officially approved remake projects and his first six directed films were credited to other writers.
-He has noted his displeasure at being referred to as "Xerox Raja" by the media, and that the constant criticism led him to make his first original script, Thani Oruvan.
-He works with his team of assistants to blend in changes to the script to suit the culture of Tamil audiences, and thrashes out every single shot from the original version to add or subtract sequences.
-Raja has been praised for his casting decisions for putting Nadhiya in a comeback role as a young mother in M. Kumaran S/O Mahalakshmi and for casting Asin as the film's heroine.
-Meanwhile, he gave Prabhu a supporting role as a brother in Unakkum Enakkum, marking an early foray away from lead roles for Prabhu which won him acclaim from critics.
-Likewise, his decision to cast Arvind Swamy as an antagonist in Thani Oruvan, because of his "attractiveness" also received acclaim, following the film's success.
+While other filmmakers in Tamil cinema have often taken to plagiarism without acknowledging the source material, Raja has only worked on officially approved remake projects, and his first six directed films were credited to other writers.
+He works with his team of assistants to blend in changes to the script to suit the culture of Tamil audiences and thrashes out every single shot from the original version to add or subtract sequences.
+Raja has been praised for his casting decisions for putting Nadhiya in a comeback role as a young mother in M. Kumaran Son of Mahalakshmi and for casting Asin as the film's heroine.
+Meanwhile, he gave Prabhu a supporting role as a brother in Unakkum Enakkum, marking an early foray away from lead roles for Prabhu, which won him acclaim from critics.
+Likewise, his decision to cast Arvind Swamy as an antagonist in Thani Oruvan because of his "attractiveness" also received acclaim, following the film's success.

 Raja has often attempted to make films for family entertainment, and revealed that progressively since Jayam, he has attempted to reduce scenes of glamour and vulgarity.
 He has also stated his intentions of appealing to all sectors of the audience and has revealed that films such as Samsaram Adhu Minsaram (1986) and Kadhalukku Mariyadhai (1997) are amongst the types of films that he aspires to make.

+Frequent collaborators

+Personal life

+Raja is married and has a son, Pranav Mohan, who made his acting debut as a child artist in Tamilarasan (2023).
+He also has a daughter.